cmcginty/dotfiles/borg/README.md

 # OVERVIEW:
 To get everything working you'll need to follow this outline of steps:

+ 0. Ensure client has authorization to your server
  1. Create an initial borg repo on your server
  2. Setup the borgconfig-template file and copy to ~/.borgconfig
  3. Configure a local SMTP service for e-mailing reports